anthonydb/practical-sql/README.md

 **Exercises**: The "Try It Yourself" questions and answers for each chapter, listed separately.
 Try working through the questions before peeking at the answers!

 ## Chapters

-**Note:** Exact titles may change prior to book publication in 2018.

 * Chapter 1: Creating Your First Database and Table
 * Chapter 2: Beginning Data Exploration with SELECT